smd-ka/smd-ka/backend/README.md

 Our backend application is built using [PocketBase](https://pocketbase.io/).
 We're using the possibility to use pocketbase as a framework and therefore wrote our own main.go and go modules.

+## Evnironment Variables

+The backend uses the following environment variables:

+- `AUTHENTIK_BEARER_TOKEN`: The bearer token for authenticating with Authentik.
+This is required for the backend to communicate with Authentik services.

 ## E-Mail Templates

 All e-mail templates are located in the `templates` folder.
 The templates are written in [Go HTML Template](https://pkg.go.dev/html/template) format.
 The templates are located right by the module that uses them.

 ## Setup